Medication Assisted Treatment

 Suboxone is a prescription medication made up of buprenorphine and naloxone.
 It is used to treat opiate addiction under the direction of a doctor and alongside therapy.
 Suboxone is intended to be a short-term treatment.
 Individuals typically only use Suboxone for one year or less.

-Why Medication for Opiate Addiction Treatment?
+Why Medication for Opiate Use Disorder Treatment?

 Addiction to opiates can lead to physical changes in the brain, altering the circuits responsible for mood, pleasure and reward responses.
 After the body has become dependent on the opiate, it can be very painful to live without it (withdrawal).
 Approved and prescribed medications help by replacing the opiate with a legal substitute, which is monitored closely by medical professionals.